-The Records Section performs a variety of functions for the staff of the Burlington Police Department and the community of the city of Burlington.
-They process all paperwork and reports that the police department generates.
-They are the point of contact for the community to obtain such records that are public.
+The Records Section processes all paperwork and reports that the police department generates.
+They are the point of contact for the community to obtain public records.
 They also work regularly with the Alamance County District Attorney's Office, Alamance County Clerk of Court, other law enforcement agencies, and other defense attorneys.

 Fingerprinting for applications is also handled by the Records Section.
 It is available BY APPOINTMENT ONLY during their normal operating hours, and there is a $10.00 fee payable by cash or check only.
 Payment must be exact as we do not give out change.
 You must meet these criteria to have your fingerprints done: